Here are some scientific facts to get those neural signals flowing…

 Making a memory is not a conscious act.
 Look into your mind and unlock a happy memory.
 Revive the colours, the smells, the textures…

 The brain is divided into 2 hemispheres.

-The left side of the brain is the logical and the analytical side – it stores information in a linear, precise manner like facts and figures.
+The left side of the brain is logical and analytical – it stores information in a linear, precise manner like facts and figures.

-The right side of the brain is the creative and intuitive side – it stores information in a circular manner like dreams.
+The right side of the brain is creative and intuitive – it stores information in a circular manner like dreams.

 A fetus early in its development has a very smooth little brain.